Spring Clean Your Marketing: How Updating Content Can Improve SEO

 Everyone needs to do some heavy-duty cleaning every now and then.
 We’re talking about addressing that dusty, hard-to-reach shelf in your kitchen, the annoying area between your refrigerator and countertop, and the overflowing mound of sweaters bulging out of your closet.

 Everyone needs a little cleaning now and then.
 The same is true for your content marketing.

 Not sure where to start?
-Keep reading to learn what steps you can take to refresh and recycle your business’s outdated content, in turn creating a better user experience for your audience while also improving SEO.
+Keep reading to learn what steps you can take to refresh and recycle your business’s outdated content — creating a better user experience for your audience while also improving your search engine optimization (SEO).

 Is it smart to “waste” your time updating old content when you could just create new, fresh content?

 While there is definitely a time and place for creating new content, refreshing and resharing content that already exists should be an important part of your marketing strategy.